Historic Highway 395

 Route 395 was tagged with a series of local names and number designations over the years as it was paved and improved.
-It was designated US Highway 395 in 1939.
+A one-time American Indian trading route, Highway 395 ran through the communities of Temecula, Murrieta, Lake Elsinore, Perris, and Riverside along its journey as the state's only North-South route east of the Sierra Nevada Mountains.

 As America prepared to enter World War II, the military began to lobby for funds to improve the highway and better link San Diego's Navy base with a weapons depot west of Fallbrook and March Field.
 State officials allocated $1.4 million and the military importance of that segment of the route caused it to be nicknamed the "Cannonball Highway."